A Tree Sperner Lemma: A Fixed Point Theorem for Finite Trees

 We shall often appeal to a special family of closed sets associated to any continuous self-map on a tree.
 Given $T=(V,E,X)$ be a metric tree, and $A \subset V$ a subset of vertices, and $f:T\rightarrow T$ be a continuous function, let $\D_{f,A} = \{D_a: a \in A\}$ be the family of sets defined by

-To interpret, $D_a$ contains the set of all points that do not move closer to $a$ after applying the function $f$, i.e., all points that stay fixed or move away from $a$.
-As we show next, this family $\D_{f,A}$ is a KKM cover, so we shall sometimes call it the {\em move-away KKM cover associated to $f$ and $A$}.
+To interpret, $D_a$ contains the set of all points that stay the same distance or move away from $a$.
+We now show this family $\D_{f,A}$ is a KKM cover, so we shall refer to it as the {\em move-away KKM cover associated to $f$ and $A$}.

 \begin{theorem} The family $\D_{f,A}$ defined above is a KKM cover of $T$ relative to $A$. \end{theorem}